tjblackheart/mullvad-polybar/README.md

 # mullvad-polybar

 A small script to add a one click solution to your polybar when you are a [Mullvad](https://mullvad.net) user.
-Heavily inspired by [shervinsahba/polybar-vpn-controller](https://github.com/shervinsahba/polybar-vpn-controller), but I took the liberty of rewriting and cleaning this for my needs and to remove unnecessary stuff.
-Thanks for the inspiration!
+Inspired by [shervinsahba/polybar-vpn-controller](https://github.com/shervinsahba/polybar-vpn-controller), but I took the liberty of rewriting this for my needs, cleaned up and removed unnecessary stuff.
+Thanks for the inspiration.

 ## Usage